-Tags: 26th Regiment Georgia Volunteer Infantry, Audrey Jones, Bank of Ray's Mill, Benjamin Perry Jones, Benjamin U. Jones, Burrell Jones, Charles Lee Jones, Clarence L. Smith, Economic League of Boston, Elizabeth Jones, Elizabeth Knight, Eulah Jones, Frances M. Jones, Harley Jones, Harriet Jones, J. F. Sutton, J.H.Swindle, J.S.
+Tags: 26th Regiment Georgia Volunteer Infantry, Audrey Jones, Bank of Ray's Mill, Benjamin Perry Jones, Benjamin U. Jones, Berrien County GA, Burrell Jones, Charles Lee Jones, Charles X. Jones, Clarence L. Smith, Economic League of Boston, Elizabeth Jones, Elizabeth Knight, Eulah Jones, Frances M. Jones, Harley Jones, Harriet Jones, J. F. Sutton, J.H.Swindle, J.S.
 Swindle, James B. Jones, James Jones, Jasper N. Jones, Jesse Mizell, Jimmie Jones, Jonathan H. Jones, Jonathan Knight, Joseph Jones, Lillie Jones, Lloyd E. Jones, Lotta Jones, Lulaton Georgia, M.T.
 Bradford, Margaret Mizell, Mary M. Mizell, Milltown Georgia, Nancy C. Jones, Newton J. Jones, Pearl Jones, R.M.
 Green, Ray's Mill GA, Riley M. Green, Samuel W. Jones, Stockton Georgia, Valdosta Bank and Trust Company, Valdosta Guano Company, W.H.E.
 Terry, William A. Knight

 In 1911, B. P. Jones, President of the Valdosta Bank and Trust, and Clarence L. Smith, Vice President, came to Rays Mill, GA on business.
 Jones’ wife was a daughter of Jonathan Knight, and a granddaughter of Reverend William A. Knight.